GE2POP/mip-poolfreq/scripts/genotypeFreqEstimation/README.md

 *R toolkit for estimating genotype frequencies in mixtures of known components*

-The contribution of each component to every mixture is inferred from a VCF file describing the component genotypes at a set of SNPs, combined with the allele frequencies observed at the same SNPs in the mixtures, and their corresponding sequencing depths to weight the estimation.
-Estimated frequencies can optionally be compared with theoretical expectations.
+The contribution of each component to every mixture is inferred from a VCF file providing the component genotypes at a set of SNPs, combined with the allele frequencies observed at the same SNPs in the mixtures, and their corresponding sequencing depths to weight the estimation.
+In case of artificial mixtures of known proportions, estimated frequencies can be compared with theoretical expectations.

 ---